ibarwick/extension_template/README.md

     ./rename.sh new_extension_name

-This will convert occurrences of the original exension name in the relevant source files, then rename the files appropriately.
+This will convert occurrences of the original extension name in the relevant source files, then rename the files appropriately.
 No checks are performed on the validity of the name.